|

 Abbreviations

-INFANTRY
+THE INFANTRY

-Warrior is an armoured infantry fighting vehicle (AIFV) that replaced the AFV 432 in the armoured infantry battalions.
-The original buy of Warrior was reduced to 789 units.
-Of this total the vast majority had been delivered by early 1995 and the vehicle is in service with three armoured infantry battalions in the UK with 3 (UK) Div and six armoured infantry battalions in Germany with 1 (UK) Armd Div.
+Warrior is an Armoured Infantry Fighting Vehicle (AIFV) in service with armoured infantry battalions.
+The original purchase of Warrior was for 789 units and the vehicle is in service with three armoured infantry battalions in the UK with 3 (UK) Div and four armoured infantry battalions in Germany with 1 (UK) Armd Div.

 Warrior armed with the 30 mm Rarden cannon gives the crew a good chance of destroying enemy APCs at ranges of up to 1,500 m and the vehicle carries a crew of three and seven dismounted infantry.

-The vehicle has seen successful operational service in the Gulf (1991), with British troops serving in the Balkans and more recently in Iraq.
-The vehicle has proven protection against mines, and there is dramatic BBC TV footage of a Warrior running over a Serbian anti-tank mine with little or no serious damage to the vehicle or crew.
+The vehicle has proven protection against mines, and there is dramatic BBC TV footage of a Warrior running over a Serbian anti-tank mine during the conflict in the Balkans with little or no serious damage to the vehicle or crew.

 The hull and mechanical components of Warrior are exceptional and few other vehicles in the world can match it for reliability and performance.
 The Warrior armament fire control system and electronics require upgrading if the vehicle is to remain in service to 2025 as intended.